 Trail: The Ridgeway – Sparsholt Firs to Wayland’s Smithy via Uffington White Horse

 Meet: Sparsholt Firs Car Park, B4001 north of Lambourn.
 What 3 Words location: butchers.chickens.sweeten

 Distance: 20km approx

 Who’s it for?
-This is a group walk designed for anyone taking on an ultra challenge event this year and therefore a reasonable level of fitness is required (otherwise you wouldn’t have entered an ultra right?).
+This is a group walk designed for anyone taking on an ultra challenge event and therefore a reasonable level of fitness is required (otherwise you wouldn’t have entered an ultra right?).
 All abilities will be accommodated however, with regular stops where information and advice will be given (the workshop bit).
 You don’t need to be able to walk at a really high pace but in order to get the most out of the walk, we’d advise being able to maintain a reasonable pace (10-12 minutes per kilometre) for this distance, as you would during your challenge event.

 “Ideal for entrants of Race to the Stones or any other challenge walk”

 This Walkshop is designed specifically to assist anyone entered into an ultra challenge event or anyone who wants to walk faster, more strongly or more efficiently, either during a challenge or in general.

 This walk will use the Ridgeway and therefore is ideal for entrants of Race to the Stones or any other challenge walk.